opnfv/nfvbench/docs/testing/user/userguide/quickstart_docker.rst

 Edit the nfvbench.cfg file to only keep those properties that need to be modified (preserving the nesting).

-Make sure you have your nfvbench configuration file (my_nfvbench.cfg) and OpenStack RC file in your pre-created working directory.
+Make sure you have your nfvbench configuration file (my_nfvbench.cfg) and - if OpenStack is used - OpenStack RC file in your pre-created working directory.

 5. Run NFVbench